 Since we are often asked what types of packaging are available, we prepared this nice guide:

-You may want a nice and high-end cardboard box as below, in order to convey a luxurious and/or “wow” feeling.
+You may want a nice and high-end cardboard box below to convey a luxurious and/or “wow” feeling.

 You may want to keep things simple, inexpensive, and functional.
 (Think ‘pizza box’ or ‘cereal box’.)